ddeng36/script-boot/README.md

     'LogFactory' => [Function: createLog]
   }
   ```
-- @Autoware: The implementation of Dependency Injection and Inversion of Control. @Bean stores class in Factory, @Autoware gets class from Factory.
+- @Autowired: The implementation of Dependency Injection and Inversion of Control. @Bean stores class in Factory, @Autowired gets class from Factory.

   1. To get related Bean from Factory Bean Mapper.
   2. instantiate the object, and inject it to value;